ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.pylontech/README.md

 **Tests:** ![Test and Release](https://github.com/PLCHome/ioBroker.pylontech/workflows/Test%20and%20Release/badge.svg)

-## pylontech adapter for ioBroker
+## pylontech and pytes adapter for ioBroker

-Query the cell voltages and the status of pylontech batteries via the console.
+Query the cell voltages and the status of pylontech or pytes batteries via the console.
 I'm not affiliated.

 **Please note that everything you build or connect is always your responsibility.
 The developer of this adapter assumes no liability for any damage!**

 ## how it works

-This adapter is used to determine the health status and functions of a Pylontech array, which can consist of one or up to fifteen batteries.
+This adapter is used to determine the health status and functions of a Pylontech or Pytes array, which can consist of one or up to fifteen batteries.
 This adapter is not used to control the battery.
 This is the part of a charging and power unit or an inverter.
 The batteries have a console connection that provides a RS232 or V24 interface.
 This adapter is connected to it via a serial interface.
 The first battery provides all the data and asks the others via the uplink.